 One category that I keep coming back to is biscotti because, as I have mentioned every time I post a biscotti recipe, biscotti are fantastic travelers and keep well for several weeks.

 I would like to introduce you to biscotti so rich and chocolaty, that adding any additional dips or drizzles would be over kill.
-I understand that there are those who say that there is no such thing as too much chocolate (I live with several such individuals), but believe me when I tell you that this biscotti is perfect as is.
+I understand that there are those who say that there is no such thing as too much chocolate (I live with several such individuals), but believe me when I tell you that Chocolate Espresso Biscotti is perfect as is.

-I am excited about this recipe because I think it’s an excellent way to mail chocolate cookies, even to really hot places.
-By leaving out the chocolate chips (you can substitute chopped nuts if you like them) the biscotti would still be very chocolaty and there would be nothing to melt in transit.
+I am excited about Chocolate Espresso Biscotti because I think they are an excellent way to mail chocolate cookies, even to really hot places.
+By leaving out the chocolate chips (you can substitute chopped nuts if you like them), Chocolate Espresso Biscotti would still be very chocolaty and there would be nothing to melt in transit.

 When coffee and chocolate flavors are combined in a recipe, they make each other bolder and richer.
-The chocolate flavor comes from Dutch process cocoa, ground semi-sweet chocolate and semi-sweet chocolate chips.
+The chocolate flavor in Chocolate Espresso Biscotti comes from Dutch process cocoa, ground semi-sweet chocolate and semi-sweet chocolate chips.
 The coffee flavor comes from powdered espresso and coarsely ground espresso beans.
 The resulting biscotti are crunchy, sweet, and full of mocha flavor.

 - 2 cups all-purpose flour

 - ½ cup unsweetened Dutch-process cocoa powder (Note: If you use natural cocoa powder instead of Dutch-process , use ½ teaspoon of baking soda instead of the baking powder.)

 - 2 teaspoons baking powder

 - 4 ounces semi-sweet chocolate, chopped or broken into small pieces